 Here are the ingredients you need to make this recipe.
 Reference the recipe card at the bottom for exact measurements and the notes below for substitution ideas.

 - Almond flour: Select fine almond flour rather than almond meal for optimal texture.
+Toasted almond flour gives the crust the taste of graham crackers.

 - Heavy cream: Use heavy cream for optimal texture & flavor.
 Heavy cream may be substituted for sugar-free Cool Whip.